networktocode/jdiff/docs/usage.md

 The `tolerance` test checks for the deviation between the value or count of the reference and comparison values.
 A `tolerance` is defined and passed to the check along with the comparison and reference values.

 The `tolerance` argument must be a `float > 0`.
 The calculation is percentage based, and the test of the values may be +/- the `tolerance` percentage.

+This check can test whether the difference between two values is within a specified tolerance percentage.
+It could be useful in cases where values like route metrics or optical power levels fluctuate by a small amount.
+It might be desirable to treat these values as equal if the deviation is within a given range.
+You can pass in the result of `len()` to count the number of objects returned within your data.

 Let's have a look at a couple of examples: